![]() deutsches Glossar |

 ROUTE MONITORING

-A continuous procedure that checks all signaling conditions of a route
+A continuous procedure that checks all signalling conditions of a route

 and transfers the information towards the entrance signal. ![]()